riverfog/h.lab/README.md

 # h.lab
 Welcome to h.lab!

-This is where Sekiya drop the code that Sekiya wrote.
+This is where Sekiya drop the code that  wrote.

 If you have any suggestions, please feel free to comment anytime in the chat.